Gary Grant (serial killer)

 Gary Gene Grant (born June 29, 1951) is an American serial killer who raped and murdered four young people in Renton, Washington, between 1969 and 1971.
-At the time of the killings, he was only 18 years old, with three of his victims being children under the age of 17.
+At the start of the murders, he was only 18 years old, with three of his victims being children under the age of 17.
 On August 25, 1971, Grant was convicted of murder and sentenced to life imprisonment.
 He denied his guilt in the crimes, claiming that he is insane.

 Biography

 Gary Grant was born on June 29, 1951, in Renton, spending his childhood and adolescence in poverty.
 His parents were engaged in low-skilled labor, had financial difficulties and lived in a trailer park on the city's outskirts.
 Gary's mother was an alcoholic, and due to this, the young man often had to watch his parents fight.
 In his teenage years, he was often mentally overstrained and stressed out, losing all interest in education and avoiding school altogether.
 He dropped out of school in the mid-1960s.
 Near the end of the decade, he signed up for the Army and was assigned to the Navy.
 At the very beginning of his service, however, he was bullied by other marines, developing signs of mental illness.
 He refused further service, citing health reasons, and was dismissed from the Army a few months later.
 Following this, Grant returned to Renton, where a wave of murders soon started.